antistereov/server-config/README.md

     ```shell
     sudo apt install nala fish git
     ```
-    and add the newly generated SSH-key to your GitHub account: [GitHub Doc](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account#adding-a-new-ssh-key-to-your-account)
+    and add the newly generated SSH-key to your GitHub account: [GitHub Doc](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account#adding-a-new-ssh-key-to-your-account).
 6. If you want to use private Git repositories, you need to generate an SSH-key to be able to access the Server Config repository.
     ```shell
     ssh-keygen -t ed25519 -C your@email.com
     ```
-7. Setting your Git username and mail for every repository on your computer
+7. Setting your Git username and mail for every repository on your computer:
    ```shell
    git config --global user.name "Mona Lisa"
    git config --global user.email "YOUR_EMAIL"